ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![The needed assets](./images/tutPlatformer_02.png)

 Open the "Graphics" tab, press the "Import" button, navigate to the `ctjs/examples/Platformer_assets/` folder and select all the images there.
-They will appear in the graphics panel.
+They will appear in the textures panel.

 The first thing that we can notice is that the Robot_Walking animation is counted on as one image, not as two separate frames.
 Click on the `Robot_Walking` asset.